Enstar Group Limited Announces - GuruFocus.com

 HAMILTON, Bermuda, Aug.
-05, 2022 (GLOBE NEWSWIRE) -- Enstar Group Limited (“Enstar”) ( ESGR) today announced that it will pay cash dividends on its Series D and Series E preference shares.
+05, 2022 (GLOBE NEWSWIRE) -- Enstar Group Limited (“Enstar”) (Nasdaq: ESGR) today announced that it will pay cash dividends on its Series D and Series E preference shares.

 Dividends on Enstar’s Series D 7.00% Fixed-to-Floating Rate Perpetual Non-Cumulative Preference Shares of $0.43750 per depositary share (each of which represents a 1/1,000th interest in a Series D Preference Share) will be payable on September 1, 2022 to shareholders of record on August 15, 2022.